litestar-org/litestar/docs/usage/htmx.rst

         ...
         return ClientRedirect(redirect_to="/contact-us")

-Use :class:`ClientRefresh  <litestar.contrib.htmx.response.ClientRefresh>` to force a full page refresh.
+Use :class:`~litestar.contrib.htmx.response.ClientRefresh` to force a full page refresh.

 .. code-block:: python